-Are you worried about an upcoming drug test and wondering how long weed stays in your system?
-You’re not alone!
+Are you feeling anxious about an upcoming drug test and curious about how long weed lingers in your system?
+You’re definitely not the only one!

-For the most common drug test, which is a urine test, THC and its metabolites can typically be detected in your body anywhere from 1-3 days (if you’re an occasional user) to a month or more (if you’re a heavy user).
+For the most common type of drug test, which is a urine test, THC and its metabolites can usually be detected in your body for anywhere from 1 to 3 days if you’re an occasional user, and up to a month or even longer if you’re a heavy user.

-The exact timelines vary depending on many factors, such as metabolism, frequency of use, genetics, and even the type of drug test itself.
+The exact timeframes can vary quite a bit based on several factors, including your metabolism, how often you use, your genetics, and even the specific type of drug test being administered.

-That said, stick around to learn more about how long marijuana stays in your system, what affects these detection windows, and practical tips on how to detox naturally if you are pressed for time.
+That said, stick around to find out more about how long marijuana stays in your system, what influences these detection windows, and some practical tips on how to detox naturally if you’re in a pressed for time.

 Types Of Drug Tests And Their Detection Windows